tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 export TF_VAR_client_id=""
 ```

-Now, navigate to the directory and apply:
+1. Now we can set up Vault.
+Run the following to set up the initial namespace, etc., in Vault:

 ```bash
 cd 2-wif-initial-setup